 - More than 80 volunteers contributed over 800 hours of service.

 - We mourned 159 homicide victims (4th consecutive record number of annual homicides).

-- Gardeners raised 7,480 pounds of vegetables that were contributed to area food pantries.
+- Gardeners raised 7,468 pounds of vegetables that were contributed to area food pantries.
 It was a great year for tomatoes and we grew cucumbers, which were very productive and popular.